Visit Wartburg Castle

 The forests have changed very little in the millennium since Wartburg Castle was built.
 I like that the nearby urban areas have not encroached too far.

-This great fortress has stood on the same spot for more than a thousand years, looking out over these same landscapes.
+This great fortress has stood in the same spot for more than a thousand years, looking out over these same landscapes.

 Why is Wartburg Castle important?

-One of the reasons Wartburg was named as a World Heritage Site is because of the way the surrounding forest blends with its architecture – a mix of feudal style and 19th century renovations.
-But Wartburg Castle is also important as the site of various historical events, including Martin Luther’s translation of the New Testament.
+One of the reasons Wartburg was named a World Heritage Site is because of the way the surrounding forest blends with its architecture – a mix of feudal style and 19th-century renovations.
+But, Wartburg Castle is also important as the site of various historical events, including Martin Luther’s translation of the New Testament.

 What happened at Wartburg Castle?

-The most famous thing to happen at Wartburg Castle was Martin Luther’s German translation of the New Testament, which he did in a room here during his exile in 1521.
+The most famous thing that happened at Wartburg Castle was Martin Luther’s German translation of the New Testament, which he did in a room here during his exile in 1521.
 But it is also known as the home of Saint Elizabeth, and the beginning of a democratic nation with the Wartburg Festival of German student associations.

 Is it worth visiting Wartburg Castle?